botdylan/botdylan/README.md

 ## Why?

-`botdylan` was initially build and used internally at [Teambox](http://teambox.com].
+`botdylan` was initially build and used internally at [Teambox](http://teambox.com).

 We use Github heavily.
-There are some repetitive tasks that are taking away our time from hacking a better product.
-Since we are on the productive space we decided to stop doing things manually and start to have a more productive environment to work with.
+There are some repetitive tasks that were taking away our time to hack a better product.
+Since we are on the productivity space we decided to stop doing things manually and start to have a more productive environment to work with.

 The project is heavily inspired by [hubot](https://github.com/github/hubot).